philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 ## Motivation
 * As large a potential pharmacometrics has for illuminating the unknown in drug development, it is dangerously technical.

-* I hate being stuck in leg work and having too little time for modeling, reflection, and understanding key questions. `NMdata` is a big help for me personally in freeing time to more high-level tasks.
+* The risk is to have too little time for modeling, reflection, and understanding key questions. `NMdata` can be a help in freeing time to more high-level tasks.

 * During the first 2-3 years I spent in pharmacometrics, I must have spent half the time coding, desparately trying to get Nonmem to behave and to understand the properties of the estimates I obtained.